 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-A healthy and delectable Carrot Pudding made with carrots, milk, cashews and dates, with the added aroma of cardamom and saffron.
-A delicious and satisfying desert, with no added sugar.
+Carrot Kheer, also called Carrot Payasam, is made with carrots, milk, cashews, and sugar, with the added aroma of cardamom and saffron.
+It is a delicious and satisfying dessert that the whole family will love!

 Prep Time: 5 minutes